Post job

 Provide emergency medical care according to EMT-B level of established Maryland protocols.

-• Another common skill for an emergency medical technician to be able to utilize is "listening skills."
-Emts and paramedics need to listen to patients to determine the extent of their injuries or illnesses.
-An emergency medical technician demonstrated the need for this skill by putting this on their resume: "communicated and comforted patient and families during emergency situations. "
+Listening skills.
+Another common skill required for emergency medical technician responsibilities is "listening skills."
+This skill comes up in the duties of emergency medical technicians all the time, as "emts and paramedics need to listen to patients to determine the extent of their injuries or illnesses."
+An excerpt from a real emergency medical technician resume shows how this skill is central to what an emergency medical technician does: "communicated and comforted patient and families during emergency situations. "

-• Lastly, this career requires you to be skillful in "interpersonal skills."
-According to emergency medical technician resumes, "emts and paramedics usually work on teams and must be able to coordinate their activities closely with others in stressful situations."
-This resume example highlights how emergency medical technician responsibilities rely on this skill: "used interpersonal skills to cooperate with multiple agencies to ensure patient care and crew safety. "
+Interpersonal skills.
+Lastly, "interpersonal skills" is an important element of what an emergency medical technician does.
+Emergency medical technician responsibilities require this skill because "emts and paramedics usually work on teams and must be able to coordinate their activities closely with others in stressful situations."
+This resume example highlights how emergency medical technician duties rely on this skill: "used interpersonal skills to cooperate with multiple agencies to ensure patient care and crew safety. "

 Emergency Medical Technician Resume